apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 The new bit is the `filters` option.
-By specifying a `projection` filter, we can limit Apostrophe to loading just the `title` and `_url` properties.
+By specifying a `projection` filter, you can limit Apostrophe to loading just the `title` and `_url` properties.
 Apostrophe needs `_url` to figure out the URL of a page.
 It's almost always a good idea to limit the projection to the fields you care about.

 `_url`_,_ `slug`_... what's the difference?_ For most sites, nothing.
 But for sites with a `prefix` option, the `_url` property might have a folder name prepended to it.
 And there are other ways to transform `_url` to suit your needs.
 So always remember to use it instead of `slug` when you output page URLs.
 And use `_url` in your projection to fetch all the properties Apostrophe knows might be involved in calculating the `_url` property of the page.